-The Trust are looking for an experienced, enthusiastic and innovative qualified CPN to provide high quality services to older people with mental ill health and dementia in the community.
+The Trust are looking for an experienced, enthusiastic and innovative qualified CPN to provide high quality services to people with mental ill health in the community.

 The post holder will be working collaboratively with members of a well established multi-disciplinary team to assist in improving the quality of life for older people with mental health problems, and enable them to remain in their own home for as long as possible.

 To deliver a high-quality community nursing service to Older People with mental health problems, in a multi – professional framework.